Vicki Gunvalson’s Breakdown At ‘RHOC’ Reunion Due To Rumors She Is Being Demoted For Season 13?

 Vicki Gunvalson might be leaving the Real Housewives of Orange County.
 The only remaining original cast member threatened to leave the show in an explosive preview clip for the Season 12 reunion.
 Will Gunvalson ditch the show amid rumors that she’s being demoted?

 People reports that Gunvalson walked off the stage during the reunion.
-While the RHOC star went into her dressing room, she turned to the cameras and said, “I’m off this damn show!”
+While the RHOC star went into her dressing room, she turned to the cameras and said, “I’m off this da** show!”
 It isn’t clear why Gunvalson had a complete meltdown, but the clip shows her fighting extensively with Tamra Judge.

 Although Gunvalson’s feud with Judge may have set her off, there could be another reason behind her breakdown at the reunion.
 An inside source told The Good Tea Time that producers are planning on demoting Gunvalson to part-time on the show.
 The decision comes after a long history of Gunvalson’s diva-like behavior, including a recent screaming fit on the set of Andy Cohen’s Watch What Happens Live.